-9. Homemade Butterfingers
+10. Homemade Butterfingers

 If you want something that tastes like the candy you’d buy at the store, make homemade Butterfingers.

-10. Healthy Snickers Bars
+11. Healthy Snickers Bars

+Yes, you can make vegan Snickers bars at home!
 These no-bake candy bars feature a homemade date-sweetened nougat, topped with a fast homemade caramel layer, crunchy peanuts, and a naturally-sweet chocolate coating.

-13. Halloween Cupcakes
+12. Halloween Cupcakes

 Sweet potatoes come in two colors that are perfect for Halloween– orange and purple!
 (The purple potatoes I find are called Stokes Purple potatoes.)